hackolade/plugins/README.md

-# Hackolade NoSQL DB data modeling plugins
+# Hackolade data modeling plugins

 This page is the documentation for the repository of Hackolade plugins.
-Plugins let anyone create support so new NoSQL databases can leverage the Hackolade data modeling engine, if they're not already natively supported in Hackolade.
-Several plugins have been created by Hackolade for leading NoSQL databases, but you may build your own and have it listed in the DB Target Plugin Manager of the application.
+Plugins let anyone create support so new databases and data exchange protocols can leverage the core data modeling engine of Hackolade, if they're not already supported.
+Several plugins have been created by Hackolade for leading NoSQL database targets, but you may build your own and have it listed in the Target Plugin Manager of the application.

-The plugin architecture of Hackolade lets you create your own NoSQL database ‘targets’, respecting its characteristics, through a combination of configuration and custom JavaScript code.
+The plugin architecture of Hackolade lets you create your own ‘targets’, respecting its characteristics, through a combination of configuration and custom JavaScript code.
 Custom JS code is only necessary for Reverse- and Forward-Engineering.

 **Note** that targets are not limited to NoSQL databases!
 The Hackolade data modeling engine is applicable also to file formats, serialization IDLs, API definitions, relational databases, etc.